Built-in Plugin

 git:auto-merge

-Automatically merge Pull Request, typically used after PR passes pull_request
+Automatically merges a Pull Request, typically used after the pull_request

 Applicable Events